csabesan/yt-mp4/README.md

 # yt-mp4
+*python script that converts YouTube videos to an mp4 file*

 This Python script allows you to download YouTube videos using the Pytube library.
 It accepts a YouTube video URL as a command-line argument and downloads the video with the highest available resolution to the current working directory.

 ## Features